Unbiased estimators for random design regression: Introduction

-Other techniques applicable to our linear regression problem include leverage score sampling~\citep{drineas2006sampling} and spectral sparsification~\citep{batson2012twice,lee2015constructing}.
-Leverage score sampling is an i.i.d.\ sampling procedure which achieves loss bounds matching the ones we obtain here for volume-rescaled sampling, however it produces biased estimators and experimental results (see Section \ref{s:experiments}) show that it has weaker performance for small sample sizes.
+Other techniques applicable to our linear regression problem include leverage score sampling~\citep{drineas2006sampling} and algorithms based on spectral sparsification~\citep[e.g.,][]{chen2017condition,kacham2020optimal}.
+Leverage score sampling is an i.i.d.\ sampling procedure which achieves loss bounds nearly matching the ones we obtain here for volume-rescaled sampling, however it produces biased estimators and experimental results (see Section \ref{s:experiments}) show that it has weaker performance for small sample sizes.
 A different and more elaborate sampling technique based on spectral sparsification~\citep{batson2012twice,lee2015constructing} was recently shown to be effective for linear regression~\citep{chen2017condition}: They show that $O(d/\epsilon)$ samples suffice to produce an estimator with expected loss $(1+\epsilon) L_{\dxy}(\w^*)$.
-However this method also does not produce unbiased estimators, which is a primary concern of this paper and desirable in many settings.
+However this method also does not produce unbiased estimators, which is a primary concern of this paper and desirable in many settings, as discussed in Section \ref{s:app}.